isomerpages/govtech-corp/_about-us/What We Do/Our Role.md

 description: ""
 third_nav_title: What We Do
 ---
-### **Our Role in the Digital Government Transformation**
+### Our Role in the Digital Government Journey

+### **What is Digital Government Transformation**

+- Transforming Singapore through technology: enabling significant improvements in how we live, work and play
+- Mindset of GovTech: Helps in rethinking of long-held assumptions and on operations
+- Vision of becoming SmartNation: Digital Government, Digital Economy and Digital Society
+- 5 Strategic National Projects: How it helps in driving and enabling adoption of digital and smart technologies throughout Singapore

+### **The KPIs of Digital Government Transformation**
-- What is Digital Government Transformation
+-  How Digital Government Blueprint outlines the strategies and desired outcomes for DGT
+- BluePrint Key targets by 2023

-- What is GovTech's Role in the Digital Government Transformation
+### **GovTech's Role in Digital Government Transformation**
-- Our Initiatives
+- How GovTech has help build 5 strategic National Projects
+- How GovTech provides the infrastructure to support the implementation of the country's Smart Nation initiative